yohanlegars/Semantic_Segmentation_Annotations/README.md

 serverless/deploy_cpu.sh serverless/pytorch/facebookresearch/sam/
 ```

-https://github.com/yohanlegars/semantic_segmentation_annotations/assets/84932144/16f86ffb-fa52-433c-9085-7217f0e8007f

 wait until the model has been succesfully been built.
 You can see its status on a web UI by entering `localhost:8070` in Google Chrome.
+Here's an example illustrating the utilization of the Computer Vision Annotation Tool (CVAT) for the purpose of annotating rays of sunlight:
+https://github.com/yohanlegars/semantic_segmentation_annotations/assets/84932144/16f86ffb-fa52-433c-9085-7217f0e8007f

 # Post Processing